Electron spin resonance in a dilute magnon gas as a probe of magnon scattering resonances: Single-particle spectral function in a dilute Bose gas

 the leading term is easily evaluated as

 On the other hand, after a straightforward calculation, the next-to-leading term is evaluated as

 where

 is the forward scattering amplitude between a particle with energy-momentum $(i\omega_n-\Delta,\p)$ and an on-shell particle with momentum $\q$.
-Accordingly, the Fourier transform of the imaginary-time propagator (\ref{eq:propagator-freq}) can be brought into the standard form
+Then, by writing the Fourier transform of the imaginary-time propagator (\ref{eq:propagator-freq}) in the standard form